What is postpartum depression?

 - thoughts of harming your baby

 These are all signs that you need emergency medical treatment.
 Hospitalization may be necessary.
+Severe postpartum depression may be life-threatening, but it can be treated successfully.

 What are the risk factors for postpartum depression?